notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 <div shortcode="repo" repo="notiz-dev/nestjs-mailer"></div>

+If you want to craft beautiful email templates follow the new post

+<div shortcode="article" routes="/blog/send-beautiful-emails-crafted-with-maizzle"></div>

 ## Install Dependencies

 Add the `@nestjs-modules/mailer` and the peer dependency `nodemailer` to your Nest application.
 Choose one of the supported template engines for creating your email templates: [handlebars](https://handlebarsjs.com/), [pug](https://pugjs.org/api/getting-started.html) or [ejs](https://ejs.co/).